snoozleEmily/shop_shop_manager/README.md

    - **exit**: Small door icon to exit scenes.
    - **settings**: Engine-like button that leads to the settings scene.
    - **dice_cup**: Used for the dice minigame.

-2. For the hover effect to work, include the button in the `buttons_in_scene` dictionary within the `trigger_hover` module.

 ### Adding a New Item